 - BigLake Admin (

-roles/biglake.admin) - Storage Admin (
+roles/biglake.admin) on your project - Storage Admin (

 For more information about granting roles, see Manage access to projects, folders, and organizations.